Hiwot985/Hiwot_personal_website/_pages/about.md

   # - /about.html
 ---

 Hi there!
 I’m Hiwot Belay, a Ph.D. student at Harvard University, advised by Prof. Finale Doshi-Velez.
-My research focuses on Interpretable Machine Learning, with an emphasis on enhancing model transparency and trustworthiness.
+My research focuses on Interpretable Machine Learning, with an emphasis on enhancing transparency and trustworthiness.

 Before starting my Ph.D., I completed my undergraduate studies in Computer Engineering at Benedict College and spent time at IBM Research as a Research Software Engineer.